 During Year 9, students and parents (in consultation with the school) make choices of courses to be followed in Year 10 and 11.
 During these years, each student will study: English Language and Literature, Mathematics, Science, Physical Education, Personal, Social and Religious Education and four further GCSE subjects chosen from the option list.
-A number of BTEC/CTEC/Technical Award courses are offered in addition to GCSEs.
+A number of BTEC/Cambridge National/Technical Award courses are offered in addition to GCSEs.
 Full details of the options will be supplied to parents nearer the time when choices need to be made.
-The choices which students make with their parents will be subject to advice from staff as to suitability and will be constrained where (for example) too few students choose a subject, thus making it not viable-see Year 10 course booklet.
+The choices which students make with their parents will be subject to advice from staff as to suitability and will be constrained where (for example) too few students choose a subject, thus making it not viable - see Year 10 course booklet on our website for more information.